recallnet/rust-recall/sdk/README.md

 For example, any EVM-compatible wallet will work, or you can run the [`account_deposit.rs`](./examples/account_deposit.rs) example to create a private key for you.

-Then, make sure your account is funded with FIL, so you can pay to execute a transaction (you can use the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html)).
+Then, make sure your account is funded with HOKU, so you can pay to execute a transaction (you can use the faucet [here](https://faucet.calibnet.chainsafe-fil.io/funds.html)).
 Follow the [examples](./examples) to get up and running.